MCPs, APIs and CLIs: When to use what

 You're running a server now.
 That's worth the trouble when the same set of tools has to serve clients you don't own.

-My rule of thumb is to reach for MCP last, not first.
+So my rule of thumb is to reach for MCP last, not first.
 If you just need to give the agent one capability, an API or a CLI call is almost always the right answer.
-MCP earns its keep when you'd otherwise be writing the same integration five times.
+MCP earns its keep at one point: when you'd otherwise be writing the same integration five times for five different clients.

 Did we go too far with MCPs?

-I think so.
-New abstractions always overshoot before they find their level.
-The mix we'll probably settle on looks like this: MCP for the integrations that genuinely need a protocol, plain APIs for the calls you make from your own code, and CLIs picking up more of the work than anyone expected.
+My guess at where it settles: MCP for the integrations that genuinely need a protocol, plain APIs for the calls you make from your own code, and CLIs quietly picking up more of the work than anyone expected.
 The agents just happen to be good at them.
+I could be wrong about the proportions.
+I'm fairly confident about the direction.

 Tilo Mitra